-Located on the second floor of the main library, the genealogy collection contains over 4,400 books and hundreds of reels of microfilm.
-The collection concentrates on Elgin and Kane County, Illinois, but also contains materials relating to twenty-five other states, mostly east of the Mississippi River, and five European countries.
+Located on the second floor of the main library, the genealogy collection contains over 4,400 books and thousands of microfilm reels.
+It concentrates on Elgin and Kane County, Illinois, but also contains materials relating to twenty-five other states, mostly east of the Mississippi River, and five European countries.

 Digital Preservation

-On the second floor of the main library you can digitize your VHS, VHS-C, Mini-DV, Hi-8, 8mm/super 8mm film, Audio Cassette tapes, Kodak slides, negatives, photographs, and documents.
-Our staff can help teach you how to use all of our equipment, just make sure to bring a USB drive/External Hard drive to save everything.
-Walk ins welcome!
+On the second floor of the Main Library you can digitize your VHS, VHS-C, Mini-DV, Hi-8, 8mm/super 8mm film, Audio Cassette tapes, Kodak slides, negatives, photographs, and documents.
+Staff will teach you how to use all the equipment, just make sure to bring a USB drive/external hard drive.
+Walk-ins welcome!
+To digitize vinyl records, make an appointment in the Digital Media Lab.
+Make your reservation by email or by calling 847-695-7577.

 Recommended Links